-8-millimeter video tapes seem to slowly fade to oblivion.
+8-millimeter video tapes seem to be slowly fading into oblivion.
 In order to save old family videos recorded in this format, I’ve decided to digitize them.

-After a quick try with vlc, I’ve understood that it wasn’t the right tool for the task.
-It crashed with a cryptic error message every time I’ve tried to encode H.264 video, and it seemed that it best suited for real time encoding.
-Doing real time encoding, is sub-optimal as I can’t reach high quality encoding is a reasonable bit rate.
+After a quick try with vlc, I understood that it wasn’t the right tool for the task.
+It crashed with a cryptic error message every time I tried to encode H.264 video, and it seemed that it was best suited for real-time encoding.
+Doing real-time encoding is sub-optimal, as I can’t achieve high-quality encoding at a reasonable bit rate.

 So I looked for another tool and recalled ffmpeg.
-While ffmpeg provided everything I looked: high quality video encoding using H.264 and stability, it wasn’t an easy start. ffmpeg’s defaults are notoriously ill-chosen.
-After hours of going through man pages, I’ve managed to capture and convert video tapes into high quality (encoded) digital video.
+While ffmpeg provided everything I was looking for – high-quality video encoding using H.264 and stability – it wasn’t an easy start. ffmpeg’s defaults are notoriously ill-chosen.
+After hours of going through man pages, I’ve managed to capture and convert video tapes into high-quality (encoded) digital video.

-Basically the process involved capturing the raw video into a temporary file and then preform a two-pass encoding using H.264.
+Basically, the process involved capturing the raw video into a temporary file and then performing a two-pass encoding using H.264.

 Capturing the raw video